 Shortly after the COVID pandemic set in, our family realized that we probably needed face masks.
 While health officials early on were unsure about how effective masks were and were also worried about mask supply, we still felt like we needed something.
+The problem was that there wasn’t much to be found.
 I was fortunate to have found a pair of unused hardware store N95 masks that I’d bought for a home project a while back, but those weren’t designed for extended use and wouldn’t last forever.
 We tried making our own using some DIY suggestions online, but those were pretty rough, too.

 Welby Disposable Face Masks are technically an Aldi Find, which means they’re only in stores for a limited time.
 However, our store seems to keep getting more of these, so they’re not exactly like an Aldi Find.
 On the other hand, Aldi may not want to call them Seasonal Favorites, either — that probably doesn’t sound right — and they’re not an everyday Regular Buy.
 I think it’s enough to say that these masks are in stores until they aren’t.

 The Welby masks come in a resealable plastic foil pouch containing 10 masks.
 The adult and children’s pouches both cost $4.99, which comes out to right around 50 cents a mask.
 The going rate on Amazon for disposable masks is between 15 and 30 cents per mask, making these far more expensive.